Palatine aponeurosis

 The palatine aponeurosis a thin, firm, fibrous lamella' which gives strength and support to soft palate.
 It serves as the insertion for the tensor veli palatini and levator veli palatini, and the origin for the musculus uvulae, palatopharyngeus, and palatoglossus.

 The palatine aponeurosis is attached to the posterior margin of the hard palate.'
 It is thicker anteriorly and thinner posteriorly.
 Posteriorly, it blends with the posterior muscular part of the soft palate.
-Posteroinferiorly, it presents a cruved free margin from which the uvula is suspended.
+Posteroinferiorly, it presents a curved free margin from which the uvula is suspended.
 Laterally, it is continuous with the pharyngeal aponeurosis.'